mrubash1/greenspace/README.md

 ##Conclusion

-We discovered a list of bottom zip codes and identified education may be a top factor correlated to park visitation.
+We discovered a list of bottom zip codes that may be targeted for improving park visitation.
+We also identified that education may be a top factor correlated to park visitation.

+Future work may include identifying top zip codes that are close to a park and expresssing the attributes found our decision tree (low HS education levels) to be most correlated with low visitation of parks.
+We would also like to look into the zip codes that had no reservations at all despite having a population over 1000.
+Further variables and other orthogonal data (such as health data, more detailed education data and transportation data) could be included in our decision tree model to further improve results.

 ![alt tag](https://raw.githubusercontent.com/mrubash1/greenspace/master/BayesData_AverageIncome2014.png)
 ![alt tag](https://raw.githubusercontent.com/mrubash1/greenspace/master/BayesData_Dist2NearestFacility_km.png)